 LEWISBURG, Pa. — Welcome again to "Ask the Experts," a regular web feature that highlights the expertise of various Bucknellians in a range of topics related to current news events and other timely subjects. || Ask the Experts archive

-This week, we asked Elizabeth Capaldi Evans, an associate professor of biology and animal behavior, to talk about bees, how they benefit the ecosystem and how a mysterious condition called colony collapse disorder is threatening their existence.
+This week, we asked Elizabeth Capaldi, an associate professor of biology and animal behavior, to talk about bees, how they benefit the ecosystem and how a mysterious condition called colony collapse disorder is threatening their existence.
 Evans' research focuses on bee learning and potential impacts of disease on bee behavior.
 She is the co-author of a new book, Why Do Bees Buzz?
 Fascinating Answers to Questions about Bees (Rutgers University Press, 2010).

 Q: Where do honeybees come from and how do they benefit the ecosystem?

 A: Honeybees live in North America because they were brought here by European colonists.
 They were physically brought here by people because every community needed to have a source of honey and wax.
 Prior to the manufacture of cane sugar, honey was the only sweetener, so honey was an important part of early American households.
 There is some evidence bees were brought here by Vikings, but we know that the Puritans and colonists had honeybees on their ships.

 Bees are found throughout our habitat, so bees and people overlap with where they live.
 Bees are quite beneficial for us in our native habitats because they are pollination vectors and they are essential for plant reproduction.
 One in three bites in an average American diet is dependent upon insect pollination and so the biology of bees should be a cause of concern for a lot of people.
 Crops like tomatoes, apples, oranges, almonds, cherries, pears and blueberries all are completely dependent on the action of bee pollinators.
 Without the pollinators, none of those foods would be on your plate.